AstunTechnology/heatmap-data-gov-scot-docs/docs/userguide.rst

 Other Tools
 -----------
-There are some other tools which you may find useful which can be accessed by clicking on the relevant button.

 .. image:: images/tools.png
   :width: 220
   :alt: Menu toolbar
+  :align: right

+There are some other tools which you may find useful which can be accessed by clicking on the relevant button.

 Just hover over each tool to find out what it does e.g. Measure, link, print, reset map and help.